Heliod, God of the Sun

 Other creatures you control have vigilance.

-: Put a 2/1 white Cleric enchantment creature token onto the battlefield.
+: Create a 2/1 white Cleric enchantment creature token.

 Heliod, God of the Sun Discussion